theahettasch/GT-Trio/README.md

 `assembly/offspring_assembly_chr_maternal.fasta` Offspring assembly of maternal haplotype (chromosome scaffolds)

 ## Citing
-I you use the pipeline, please site this paper:
+I you use the pipeline, please site this paper: TBA